 LED and CFL bulbs can be useful to serve different purposes, depending on the type of light that is needed for an environment.
 LED Lights can emit light in a specific direction, ideal for use as downlights in kitchens, bathrooms, hallways or for task-based lighting (e.g. reading).
 However there are also directional and wide beam angle LED lights available, providing more control of light angle and spread.
 In comparison, CFL lights provide widespread light, and so tend to be used in offices, schools or shops, but would not be suited for more specific lighting tasks such as downlights or reading lights.

 LED lights are generally more efficient, using less electricity and running for longer, requiring fewer replacement bulbs.
 This tends to make LED bulbs more cost-effective in the long run.

-As LED bulbs have become ever popular as their benefits are noticed by consumers, so have brands pushed with development of new ranges.
+As LED bulbs have become ever popular as their benefits, including light bulb running costs, are noticed by consumers, brands pushed forwards with the development of new ranges.
 Leading brands include Aurora, BG Luceco and Integral LED.
 We currently supply nearly 20 brands of LED light bulbs.